synopkg/git-commit/README.md

 You pay for your requests to OpenAI API on your own.

-OpenCommit stores your key locally.
+Git-Commit stores your key locally.

-OpenCommit by default uses 3.5-turbo model, it should not exceed $0.10 per casual working day.
+Git-Commit by default uses 3.5-turbo model, it should not exceed $0.10 per casual working day.

 You may switch to gpt-4, it's better, but more expensive.